 - Spatial: U.S., census division, climate zone, state, county, and Public Use Microdata Areas geographic resolutions

 - Temporal: Annual aggregations to 15-minute simulation intervals

 - Sectoral: 14 (and counting) building types.

-ComStock, although still in a beta stage, will provide access to results through a web visualization tool that will come online sometime in 2020.
+ComStock provides access to results through a web visualization tool.
 Additionally, the raw results data sets (estimated at ~10 TB) will be available for download.
-ComStock is undergoing extensive validation and calibration to both timeseries whole-building and end-use data through the End-Use Load Profiles project and is expected to be fully released in the second half of 2021.
+ComStock is undergoing extensive validation and calibration to both timeseries whole-building and end-use data through the End-Use Load Profiles project and is expected to be fully released in October 2021.
 ComStock leverages and is deeply indebted to DOE's open-source building energy modeling ecosystem of OpenStudio® and EnergyPlus®.
 To access ComStock results, and for more detail about the tool, visit the ComStock website.